cjams/whispertux/README.md

 # WhisperTux

-Voice dictation application for Linux using whisper.cpp for offline speech-to-text transcription.
+Simple voice dictation application for Linux.
+Uses [whisper.cpp](https://github.com/ggml-org/whisper.cpp) for offline speech-to-text transcription.
+No fancy GPUs are required although whisper.cpp is capable of using them if available.
+Once your speech is transcribed, it is sent to a
+[ydotool daemon](https://github.com/ReimuNotMoe/ydotool) that will write the text into the focused application.

+Super useful voice prompting AI models and terminal commands.

 ## Features

-- Real-time audio recording with level monitoring
 - Local speech-to-text processing via whisper.cpp (no cloud dependencies)
+- No expensive hardware required (works well on a plain x86 laptop with AVX instructions)
 - Global keyboard shortcuts for system-wide operation
 - Automatic text injection into focused applications
-- Configurable whisper models and shortcuts
+- Configurable [whisper](https://github.com/openai/whisper) models and shortcuts
-- Intelligent text preprocessing for punctuation commands

 ## Installation